As part of our service, we will provide you with a rental valuation for your property.

 The Health and Safety Executives have issued a new Code of Practice for assessing the risks of Legionella in residential properties.
 It is recommended that, as a landlord, you should carry out risk assessment of your property prior to letting.
 This includes any open water tanks, redundant pipes, cooling systems or swimming pools.
 By signing our ‘Agreement for Letting Services’ you acknowledge that you are aware of your responsibility for the safety of the tenant/s at the property and have considered all risks regarding Legionnaires disease.
 Further information is available at https://www.hse.gov.uk/legionnaires/symptoms.htm.

 It is important to ensure that the agreement is relevant to your particular let.
-For instance, the Mortgagee, superior lessor, or landlord may require certain terms to be inserted.
+For instance, the Mortgagee, superior lessor or landlord may require certain terms to be inserted.
 If you are in any doubt, please refer to your solicitor for advice.
 The cost for preparing the agreement is set out in our ‘Agreement for Letting Services’.

-Our ‘Agreement for Letting Services’ authorises us to sign the contract on your behalf, but we will not do so until we have confirmation in writing from you that you are happy to proceed.
+Our ‘Agreement for Lettings Services’ authorises us to sign the contract on your behalf, but we will not do so until we have confirmation in writing from you that you are happy to proceed.

-You must also inform us immediately of any change of address if you are on our Fully Managed or Rent Collect service so that we may inform the tenant as required under the ‘Landlord and Tenant act 1987’.
+You must also inform us immediately of any change of address if you are on our Fully Managed to Rent Collect service so that we may inform the tenant as required under the ‘Landlord and Tenant act 1987’.

 Due to the ‘Tenant Fees Act 2019’, the maximum-security deposit which can be taken is equivalent to 5 weeks rent (6 weeks if the rent exceeds £50,000 per annum).
 We are registered under both the Government approved Tenancy Deposit Scheme operated by The Dispute Service Ltd and The Deposit Protection Service for the lawful holding of the tenant deposit.
 The responsibility for raising a dispute with the TDS or the DPS lies with the tenant..